Catchron/catchron-kb/FoundryVTT/Foudry Setup.md

 ``ansible anshost1 -b -m ufw -a "rule=allow port=80,443,222 proto=tcp``

-## 2. Configuring and Running Traefik Part 1
+## 2. Configuring and Running Traefik and Portainer Part 1

 1. Generating a secure password.
 In the command below, substitute secure_password with the actual password that you want to use:<br>
 ``htpasswd -nb admin secure_password``<br>